CROWNING MOMENTS OF THE EXPEDITION

 • Extra socks and undergarments

 Altitude sickness, including Acute Mountain Sickness (AMS), can develop at elevations above 8,200 feet (2,500 meters) due to reduced oxygen levels.
-This condition can be life-threatening and is the leading cause of medical evacuations in the Himalayas.
+As a result, this condition can be life-threatening and is the leading cause of medical evacuations in the Himalayas.

 • Acute Mountain Sickness (AMS): A general term for altitude sickness, with symptoms such as headaches (worsened by bending over), nausea, vomiting, fatigue, and a hangover-like sensation.